Computational Copyright: Towards A Royalty Model for Music Generative AI: Algorithm Specifications

-\paragraph{Attribution Scores.} For the implementation of attribution score calculation, we utilize the TRAK~\cite{park2023trak} toolkit for both event-level and segment-level attribution.
-We use the default values in TRAK toolkit for all the hyperparameters.
-For the ensemble setting, we use 50 models that are independently trained on 50\% random subset of the training set.
+For the implementation of attribution score calculation with TRAK~\citep{park2023trak}, we utilize the \texttt{dattri}~\citep{deng2024dattri} toolkit.
+For the ensemble setting, we use 50 models that are independently trained on 50\% random subset of the training set for Music Transformer experiment and 3 models for Anticipatory Music Transformer.